GingerNg/gingerng.github.io/_posts/2023-03-19-LLM_As_Generator_Of_Corpus.md

 LLMs have been applied in many fields such as chatbot, information extraction[1] and so on.

-Last week, some discusions[https://gingerng.github.io/Thoughts_on_chatgpt/] have been posted.
+Last week, some [thoughts](https://gingerng.github.io/Thoughts_on_chatgpt/) on [ChatGPT](https://openai.com/blog/chatgpt) have been posted.
 This post will list some works which apply LLMs as generator of corpus.

 ##### ChatAug